-The amount of N that needs to be provided annually for satisfactory golf course turf depends on a number of factors, some of which can change from year to year.
+Total Rates for Annual Maintenance Applications - The total amount of N that needs to be provided annually for satisfactory athletic field turf depends on a number of factors, some of which can change from year to year.
 These include:

 - 1. Turfgrass species

 - 2. Age of turf

-- 3. Length of growing season
+- 3. Length of growing season (lower eastern shore versus western Maryland)

 - 4. Soil type and soil organic matter levels

 - 5. Clipping removal

 - 6. Irrigation intensity

 - 7. Intensity of traffic and use of area

 - 8. Prevalent weed and disease problems.

 Thus, total annual N application rates should be continually evaluated, both during a given season and on an annual basis.
-The ranges of annual N rates that are typically needed for adequate growth and quality on Maryland golf courses are listed in Table 1.
+The ranges of annual N rates that are typically needed for adequate growth and quality on Maryland athletic fields are listed in Table 1.
 These recommended ranges for N rates take into account the variability in the factors listed above.
-For example, rates at the higher end of recommended ranges may be appropriate on sites where clippings are removed, irrigation intensity is high (which increases growth rates and nutrient uptake), traffic is intense (such as heavily played public golf courses), and annual grass pressure is high.
-In some situations, N rates somewhat higher than those listed in Table 1 are needed in an unusual year to meet the specific conditions and needs of a given golf course or site on a golf course.
-Rates at the lower end of the recommended ranges are often adequate on lightly or non-irrigated turf that receives less intensive traffic and on more mature turf.
-Some turfgrass species, such as fine fescue and zoysiagrass, inherently require less N to perform satisfactorily in Maryland, and may deteriorate when more N is applied than is recommended.
-It is imperative that golf course superintendents evaluate annually the conditions and expectations at their own course to determine appropriate rates.
+For example, rates at the higher end of recommended ranges may be appropriate on sites where clippings are removed, irrigation intensity is high (which increases growth rates and nutrient uptake), traffic is intense (such as heavily played county or school fields or practice facilities), and annual grass pressure is high.
+In some situations, N rates somewhat higher than those listed in Table 1 are needed in an unusual year to meet the specific conditions and needs of a particular field.
+Rates at the lower end of the recommended ranges are often adequate on lightly or non-irrigated fields that receives less intensive traffic and on older fields.
+It is imperative that athletic field managers evaluate annually the conditions and expectations of their own fields to determine appropriate total annual N rates.